vgmrips/vgmtools/README.md

 general VGM patching utility, allows editing the VGM header (chip clocks/chip settings), checking/fixing VGMs and stripping chips/channels.

 TODO: better description

+### VGM Renamer (vgm_ren)

+This tool renames a VGM so that its file name follows the VGM's title tag.

+When a playlist is given, track numbers are added and the playlist is rewritten with the new file names.

 ### Remove 1 Sample Delays (vgm_smp1)